Café Castro

 The more productive version of this tension shows up when technique is genuinely in service of the ingredient rather than in competition with it.
 That approach has animated some of the more compelling dining rooms in the American Southwest, where New Mexico's chiles, heirloom corn, native herbs, and high-desert produce offer a genuinely singular palette.
 The question for any kitchen working this territory is whether the training and technique being applied amplify what those ingredients do natively or smooth over it.

 That question is exactly what makes this editorial angle useful for understanding Café Castro.
-The address sits in a neighborhood where the expectation is familiarity, not novelty.
-The restaurants that succeed on Cerrillos Road tend to do so by earning regular custom, not by capturing the one-time visitor.
+The address sits on a corridor where the expectation is familiarity, not novelty.
+The restaurants that succeed here tend to do so by earning regular custom, not by capturing the one-time visitor.
 Earning that regularity in Santa Fe's local-facing dining tier means cooking the food the neighborhood actually wants, while doing something worth returning for.

 Where Santa Fe's Dining Conversation Is Headed